wr0124/Learning_codeNorm/README.md

-# Learning_codeNorm
+# Learning_coding_professionally
-how to write code profession
+how to write code professionally